-Since 1972 the Panama City Rescue Mission has provided thousands of nights of shelter, more than 1 million meals and the basic needs of everyday life.
-The Mission is best known for its immediate needs program.
-Recovery is, however, where the most positive, permanent impact on the lives of homeless people and the community is seen.
+Since 1972 the Panama City Rescue Mission (PCRM) has provided thousands of nights of shelter, more than 1 million meals and the basic needs of everyday life.
+The rescue mission is best known for its immediate needs program.

 People loving God and serving others.